 My office hours are TW 1-2 p.m.
 I invite you to come to my office hours to discuss the course topic and your work in the course.
 I will try to be helpful with any difficulties or obstructions to your learning.
 Please note that as a GSI, I am a "Responsible Employee" of the University.
 This means that if a student divulges to me an incident that is covered by our SVSH policy, I am obliged to notify campus authorities.
-You can read more about the Responsible Employee designation in the Responsible Employee Quick Guide (https://svsh.berkeley.edu/sites/default/files/responsible_employee_guick_guide_2022_final.pdf).
+You can read more about the Responsible Employee designation in the Responsible Employee Quick Guide.

-For assistance in drafting syllabus statements, please contact the GSI Teaching & Resource Center, gsi@berkeley.edu (mailto:gsi@berkeley.edu).
+For assistance in drafting syllabus statements, please contact the GSI Teaching & Resource Center, gsi@berkeley.edu.